With the middle of the summer semester upon them, Magister Wen again called Gwen into the Cognisance Chamber.

-Chen's attitude likewise improved once Caliban no longer slithered for Eunae, snapped at Wanli, or tried to nip at the other Familiars as they crossed one another's path.
-Ariel, in stark contrast, had become a model Familiar, a poster pet of the 'good boy' manifesto.
+Chen's attitude improved once Caliban no longer slithered for Eunae, snapped at Wanli, or tried to nip at the other Familiars as they crossed one another's path.
+Ariel, in stark contrast, had become the model Familiar, a poster pet of the 'good boy' manifesto.

-By now, Gwen was likewise making gains on Transmutation and Evocation.
+On her other fronts, Gwen was making gains on Transmutation and Evocation.

-Magister Wen had remarked earlier on the fact that her absurd VMI of 130 and over would do wonders for her training.
+Magister Wen had remarked earlier that her absurd VMI of 130 and over would do wonders for her training.
 Even so, her ability to bench the 'iron' of repetitive Spellcraft exercises exceeded even the high esteem of her Instructors.

 The average teen-Mage measured close to 40 VMI, a talented Fudan student in the 70s, and those with bred-to-purpose bloodlines perhaps 80.
-With a nearly double mana capacity, those young Casters could acquire mastery over complicated Sigils with twice the efficacy.
+With twice the capacity, those young Casters could acquire mastery over-complicated Sigils.

-Gwen had not measured her VMI since babulya took her to the Second-PLA Hospital lab for her biometrics, but she was confident that thanks to her growth in Conjuration, Evocation and Transmutation, her mana pool should exceed 140.
+Gwen had not measured her VMI since babulya took her to the Second-PLA Hospital lab for her biometrics—though she was confident that thanks to her growth in Conjuration, Evocation and Transmutation, her mana pool should exceed 140.

-Gwen was no statistician, but her potential gains were evidently far more than four to five magnitudes surpassing the average bear.
-Petra had informed Gwen that it would take her a year to advance Conjuration from tier 4 to 5, but she had not taken into account that for all intents and purposes, her cousin was using training to distract herself from life's many dissatisfactions.
+Gwen was no statistician, but her visible gains were far more than four to five magnitudes of the average Mage.
+Petra had informed Gwen that it would take her a year to advance Conjuration from tier 4 to 5.
+But her cousin had not considered that Gwen was training to distract herself from life for all intents and purposes' many dissatisfactions.

 Week 5.
 Monday.
 Late afternoon.